AuroraMaster/react-native-ohos-library/en/beeshell.md

 | renderItem | Custom function to define the option | 	Function |  no | iOS/Android | yes |

 ### 8. DatePicker - Date Picker Component
+Combines the Scrollpicker component and passes through all Props of Scrollpicker.

 | Name | Description | Type | Required | Platform | HarmonyOS Support |
 | ---- | ----------- | ---- | -------- | -------- | ------------------ |